kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

     - mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=article"
     - mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=adjective"
     - mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=noun"
   - Or if you wish to run from directly within STS, right click on the project, Run As... / Run Configurations... .
-From the Spring Boot tab specify a Profile of "subject", UNCHECK live bean support, and Run.
+From the Spring Boot tab specify a Profile of "subject", UNCHECK JMX port / live bean support, and Run.
 Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

 4. Check the Eureka server running at [http://localhost:8010](http://localhost:8010).
 Ignore any warnings about running a single instance; this is expected.
 Ensure that each of your 5 applications are eventually listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.